-For piercing earlobes, a single-use, sterilized piercing gun is typically used to insert an earring into the earlobe.
+A single-use, sterilized piercing gun is typically used to insert an earring into the earlobe.
 For other parts of the body, a hollow needle is used to pierce a hole in the skin.
-The person performing the piercing then inserts a piece of jewelry into the hole.
+The person doing the piercing will insert a piece of jewelry into the hole.

-You should also not have a piercing performed with a piercing gun on any other part of your body except your ear.
+Also, don’t have a piercing performed with a piercing gun on any part of your body except your ear.
 Doing so can crush the skin and cause more injury than a piercing performed with a hollow needle.

 What increases my risk of problems from body piercing?

 Many things can affect your body’s immune system and your ability to fight infection.
-Be sure to tell the person piercing you if you have diabetes, heart problems, a weakened immune system or any other medical conditions.
-If you take steroids or blood thinners, talk to your doctor before you get a piercing.
+Be sure to tell the person piercing you if you have diabetes, heart problems, a weakened immune system, or any other medical conditions.
+If you take steroids or blood thinners, talk to your doctor before getting a piercing.

-It is very important to see your family doctor if you think you might have an infection.
+It’s very important to see your doctor if you think you might have an infection.
 Delaying treatment can result in a more serious infection.
-Be sure to leave your jewelry in unless your doctor tells you to take it out.
-Leaving the jewelry in can ensure proper drainage and prevent an abscess (a collection of pus) from forming.
-In many cases, the infection can be treated without losing the piercing.
+Don’t remove your piercing jewelry unless your doctor tells you to do so.
+Leaving the jewelry in can ensure proper drainage.
+It will also prevent an abscess (a collection of pus) from forming.
+Most times, the infection can be treated without losing the piercing.

 Minor infections may be treated with the following:

-Over-the-counter medicines that you rub on your skin, such as an antibiotic ointment
+- Over-the-counter medicines you rub on your skin, such as an antibiotic ointment.

-A warm compress applied to the irritated piercing
+- A warm compress applied to the piercing.